Physical Disabilities in Children

 Children that have physical disabilities often have difficulties participating in everyday activities such as walking, playing, dressing themselves, and going to school.
 A physical disability can be any condition that impacts on a person’s normal body movement and control.

 Common physical disabilities include cerebral palsy, spina bifida, muscular dystrophy and spinal or acquired brain injuries.

-- hemiplegia- affects movement on one side of the body
+- hemiplegia – affects movement on one side of

 Spina bifida occurs during pregnancy when the spinal cord does not fully close.
 Children with spina bifida may have paralysis or weakness and/or sensory loss.
 They also can have difficulties with bowel and bladder control.

 Muscular dystrophy occurs when muscles that control movement start to weaken.
-There are different types of muscular dystrophy however the most common is Duchene Muscular Dystrophy, which occurs mainly in boys.
+There are different types of muscular dystrophy however the most common is Duchenne Muscular Dystrophy, which occurs mainly in boys.
 Muscular dystrophy is a progressive condition which means it gets worse over time, and there is no cure.
-Most children who have Duchene Muscular Dystrophy are in wheelchairs by the time they reach adolescence.
+Most children who have Duchenne Muscular Dystrophy are in wheelchairs by the time they reach adolescence.